dougwithseismic/site-to-swagger/README.md

 5. Replace the HAR file in `./examples` folder.
 (Rename as example.har or edit `src/server.ts` to point to your file)
 6. Run `npm start`
 7. Open `http://localhost:5678/docs` in your browser or check `examples/example.json` and `examples/example.yaml` for the generated swagger files.
+8. BONUS CONTENT - GENERATE CLIENTS AND SERVERS WITH `https://editor-next.swagger.io/` Paste the contents of `examples/example.yaml` into the editor and generate clients and servers for your favorite language

 ## 📖 How It Works